 - A wedding photographer you love is even more important if you've only a few guests.
 You need someone who will fit in with the vibe of your day - someone relaxed, warm and unobtrusive.
 Not only will you want to remember the day, but you'll also want to share it with all those who couldn't be there.

-- Ask your wedding photographer to release some of the pictures quickly so you can show them to family and friends.
+- Ask your wedding photographer to release some of the pictures quickly so you can show them to the family and friends who weren't present on the day.
 Better yet, ask them to make you a slideshow of your images!
 I ensure my couples have a sneak-peek slideshow within 24 hours of their ceremony - it's such a wonderful day to keep the buzz of the day going.

 - If you need to, you can always ask your wedding photographer to be a witness to the marriage too!
-This might be needed if you're getting married within Tier 4 restrictions.
+This might be needed if you're getting married within tighter Covid restrictions.

 Please don't let Covid win.
 Don't let it take all the happiness and joy.
 Find a way to give yourself that joy and happiness despite all the cr*p we've been dealt.
 Small weddings are still wonderful weddings.
 Now more than ever we need to be celebrating love.